amsali22/razed-crypto-imgs/README.md

 	["thermalpast"] 				    = {["name"] = "thermalpast", 			 	  	["label"] = "Thermal past",            ["weight"] = 0, 		["type"] = "item", 		["image"] = "thermalpast.png", 				["unique"] = true, 		["useable"] = true, 	["shouldClose"] = true,   ["combinable"] = nil,   ["description"] = "A thermalpast To keep your cpu chiling."},

 ```

+- You can ask any time if you need more.
+Good luck!